James Cameron filmography

-James Cameron is a Canadian director, screenwriter, and producer who has had an extensive career in film and television.
+James Cameron is a Canadian filmmaker who has had an extensive career in film and television.
 Cameron's debut was the 1978 science fiction short Xenogenesis, which he directed, wrote and produced.
 In his early career, he did various technical jobs such as special visual effects producer, set dresser assistant, matte artist, and photographer.
 His feature directorial debut was the 1982 release Piranha II: The Spawning.
 The next film he directed was the science fiction action thriller The Terminator (1984) which starred Arnold Schwarzenegger as the titular cyborg assassin, and was Cameron's breakthrough feature.
 In 1986, he directed and wrote the science fiction action sequel Aliens starring Sigourney Weaver.
 He followed this by directing another science fiction film The Abyss (1989).
 In 1991, Cameron directed the sequel to The Terminator, Terminator 2: Judgment Day (with Schwarzenegger reprising his role), and also executive produced the action crime film Point Break.
-Three years later he directed a third Schwarzenegger-starring action film True Lies (1994).
+Three years later, he directed a third Schwarzenegger-starring action film True Lies (1994).